 Pre-medical and pre-dental students should take the following courses: BIO 111/113 and 112/114; CHE 115, 220, 250, and 350; PHY 120/130 and 220/230.
 Some medical schools have a mathematics requirement and additional required and recommended courses such as statistics, social sciences, and English.

 Pre-medical and pre-dental students, as well as students seeking a career in other health professions such as pharmacy, nursing practice, physical therapy, occupational therapy, physician assistant, etc., should consult with the Pre-Medicine and Allied Health program director Naila Mamoon by emailing firstname.lastname@example.org, when choosing basic science classes.
-While many undergraduate institutions begin offering pre-med advising only in the junior year, Dr. Mamoon likes to meet pre-med students during their first semester to create tailored strategies to help individuals meet pre-medical requirements and become competitive medical school applicants.
+Dr. Mamoon likes to meet pre-med students during their first semester to create tailored strategies to help individuals meet pre-medical requirements and become competitive medical school applicants.

 Pre-veterinary students should consult with Prof. Pamela Hay by emailing her at email@example.com for advice on course selection.